V01D-NULL/MoonOS/README.md

 # Features
 - Stivale2 boot protocol
 - Limine bootloader
-- GDT
-- Interrupts (Credits to https://github.com/ethan4984/rock/ for the gdt code)
+- GDT (Credits to https://github.com/ethan4984/rock/ for the gdt code (The only change I made was to add a null descriptor to the GDT))
+- Interrupts
 - CPU Identification
-- Serial in & output
+- Serial output

 # Future features:
-- A simple heap / memory allocator
+- A simple heap
+- A memory allocator which acts as a wrapper for vmm and pmm (haven't decided on the type yet (slab, buddy, bitmap, linked list, etc))
 - Paging
 - APIC
 - ACPI